Booth notebook

 Listen for

 Listen for the point where the record suddenly feels larger than the speakers and starts changing the shape of the room.
-Notice how it hands the weight to Outta Mind (Outta Sight) by Wilco off Being There (1996) instead of crowding the next move.
+Notice how it hands the weight to Into the Void by Nine Inch Nails off The Fragile (1999) instead of crowding the next move.

 02next